Back to Articles

 The biggest usecase of the library is to finding winning ads.

 Here's the thing - when you run ads, you want to start from creatives that are already performing.
-This reduces iteration time and gives you a head start.
+This reduces iteration time and gives you a massive head start.

 A key part of finding winning ads is to glance at your competitor ads, or find winners from your niche/market.